pkshiu/MMM-YT-SubCount/README.md

 | :-------------------------------------------------------------------: | -------------------------------------------------------------------- |
 |             YouTube Subscriber Counter with profile image             | YouTube Subscriber Counter without profile image                     |

+## Update

+Forked from original.
+Fixed:

+- refresh YT sub counts periodically
+- implement refresh logic in node_helper and message front end with changes
+- refresh interval is defined by updateIntervalMinutes

 ## Installation

 This module is pretty simple to set up.
 You simply need to clone the module into your modules folder (like other modules).